 2. Extra removal services

-Make sure you know everything that’s included in your removal contract, and that you’ve mentioned anything extra you’ll need help with on the day.
+Be sure of everything included in your removal contract and that you include everything in your home when getting a quote.
 Movers typically won’t expect to help with any packing on the day, and the service will usually add around £250 to the cost of moving home.

-Similarly, movers will expect to have all your furniture disassembled and ready to go.
+Similarly, movers expect you to have all your furniture disassembled and ready to go.
 Getting help breaking down your flat packs and rebuilding them at the other end can cost around £125.

-Mention anything unusual about the property you’re moving to or from when you’re getting your initial quote so you’re not hit with any surprise fees.
-Depending on the firm, you may be asked to pay extra if there are flights of stairs, delicate items, or if there are any delays.
+Mention anything unusual about the property you’re moving to or from when getting your initial quote so you’re not hit with any surprise fees.
+Depending on the firm, you may be asked to pay extra if there are flights of stairs, delicate items or if the house is difficult to access.

 Â